W

 Temperament

 The Wire Fox Terrier is a very feisty, energetic, confident, and alert dog that should win over the heart of its owner with its fun-loving, charming, and adventurous personality.
 If you don’t mind a strong, independent thinker who might have their own ideas about things, then this dog will fit right into your home as a loving and affectionate member of the family.
-You should be aware that this breed needs a lot of mental and physical stimulation to entertain it.
+You should be aware that this breed needs a lot of mental and physical stimulation to keep it entertained.
 Otherwise, if left alone or ignored for too long, it might resort to unwanted or destructive behavior.
 While this breed can adapt well to apartment living, it will require some outdoor space in which to run and play.

 How To Take Care Of The Wire Fox Terrier